Updated January 12, 2021

 The benefits of this program include:

 A flexible loan to cover operating expenses.
-The program provides a loan equal to 10 weeks of a company’s payroll, up to $10 million.
+The program provides a 'First Draw' loan equal to 10 weeks of a company’s payroll, up to $10 million.
 This may be used to pay the payroll, rent, and utilities that allow a small business to keep its doors open.
+A ‘second draw’ loan of up to $2 million is available for businesses that have used funds from a ‘first draw’ loan.

 Incentives to rehire.
 While reductions in workforce usually result in a reduction in loan forgiveness, the program allows companies that already laid off workers to rehire them while still benefiting from full loan forgiveness.